lauranieder/aboveandbelow/README.md

 Open a terminal window on the Pi and type.
 ```
-nano crontab -e
+crontab -e
 ```
 It will open the crontab file that you can edit using nano editor and type.
 ```
 */2 * * * * bash /home/pi/aboveandbelow/aboveAndBelowPython/checkAndRestartDataStreamer.sh
+*/5 * * * * bash /home/pi/aboveandbelow/aboveAndBelowPython/checkAndRestartGNSS.sh
 ```
 Don't forget to save.
 (Nano reminder : To quit, CTRL+X and then hit Y or O to save.
 If you are not familiar with nano text editor on Pi check a tutorial online. )

 The *checkAndRestartDataStreamer.sh* file contains a code that will check is the *dataStreamer.py* is still running, otherwise it will relaunch it.
+Same goes for the GNSS.
+In case there is a file called *autostartReminder.txt* reminder in the folder to copy/paste the lines into crontab.

-The crontab will launch this script every 2 minutes.
+The crontab will launch this script every 2 minutes for dataStreamer and 5 minutes for GNSS.

 ```
 #!/bin/bash